askap-vast/vast-tools/docs/components/pipeline.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/pipeline/#vasttools.pipeline.PipeAnalysis.recalc_sources_df).

 This method recalculates the `sources` dataframe using the provided `measurements` dataframe.
+In particular, all the columns that are averages, counts or the variability metrics are recalculated.
-It is useful for cases where measurements are filtered out of the original measurements dataframe and hence the `source` dataframe becomes out of sync.
+It is useful for cases where measurements are filtered out of the original measurements dataframe, or have fluxes changed, and hence the `source` dataframe becomes out of sync.
 Returns a pandas dataframe.

 !!!example